-THE BUDGET COMMITTEE
+THE PLANNING AND BUDGET COMMITTEE

-The Budget Committee is a standing committee of the Shared Consultation Council and guides the process for resource allocation and integration with institutional planning.
-This committee uses a shared planning and decision-making approach to develop a process for creating an annual operating budget for the College District and provides oversight for all matters related to budget development and planning.
-The Budget Committee is committed to a budget development process that supports the College District's Strategic Plan and Institutional Mission is based on planning and needs identified through Institutional Program Review, and is data-informed regarding outcomes assessment in both instructional and non-instructional areas.
-The Budget Committee plays an important oversight role in the SCC's annual prioritization process for resource allocation, and the Budget Committee provides input to the College District's ACCJC Self-Evaluation Study for Standard 3D.
-The committee is also responsible for regular reporting to the SCC on the status of the Financial Resources portion of our Physical and Financial Resources Development Strategic Priority of the Strategic Plan as well as the overall financial health of the district.
+The Planning and Budget Committee (PBC) is a standing committee of the Shared Consultation Council and guides the process for integrated planning and resource allocation.
+This committee uses a shared planning and decision-making approach to develop a process for creating an annual operating budget for the College District and provides oversight for all matters related to planning and budget development.
+The Planning and Budget Committee is committed to a budget development process that supports the College District's Strategic Plan and Institutional Mission is based on planning and needs identified through Institutional Program Review, and is data-informed regarding outcomes assessment in both instructional and non-instructional areas.
+The Planning and Budget Committee plays an important oversight role in the SCC's annual prioritization process for resource allocation, and the Planning and Budget Committee provides input to the College District's ACCJC Self-Evaluation Study for Standard I and Standard 3D.
+The committee is also responsible for regular reporting to the SCC on the status of Institutional Planning and the Financial Resources portion of our Physical and Financial Resources Development Strategic Priority of the Strategic Plan as well as the overall financial health of the district.